gcallah/BookReviews/gray.md

 chance is the work of providence."
 (124) (Of course, this would be better stated as, "For the believer, what may appear to us as chance is actually the workings of an infinite mind.")
 So the fact that John Gray sees no purpose to evolution hardly shows that it has no purpose.
 And in another passage, Gray notes that "

-Mass immigration...
-Gray quotes Ryszard Kapuscinski:

-"One of the goals of these operations is to create the uprooted man, wrenched from his culture, from his surroundings and landscape, and therefore more defenseless and obedient vis-à-vis the dictates of the regime."
-(34)

-"Verkhovensky represents a type of intellectual familiar the world over.
-Recycling the fashionable detritus that millions like him unthinkingly believe, he is convinced of his independence of mind."

-"Lenin and Stalin aimed to remake human beings on a new model.
-The Leviathan they created bred an elite of Hobbesian survivors, then killed them."
-(83)

-## Liberalism

-"The psychology of the political believer is not confined interwar communists and fellow travelers.
-The same mixture of self deception and adamant certainty can be observed in post-Cold War liberals.
-They, too, cannot admit the demise of the faith that has given meaning to their lives."
-(102)

-Gray begins a chapter called "Mortal gods" by noting:

-"Liberalism was a creation of Western monotheism and liberal freedoms part of the civilization that monotheism engendered.
-Twenty-first-century liberals reject this civilization, while continuing to assert the universal authority of a hollowed-out version of its values.
-In this hyper-liberal vision all societies are destined to undergo the deconstruction that is underway in the West."
-(109)

-Passages like this show Gray at his best, as a sharp critic of contemporary, thoughtlessly assumed verities.

-"Human beings can never be wholly self-defined."
-(109)